BLANK00ANONYMOUS/7MinuteApp/README.md

-This is my first android project
+This is my first SOLO android project